remla2025-team9/operation/README_UPDATED.md

     helm uninstall my-app

     # Stop the Kubernetes cluster itself
+    # If you used Minikube
+    minikube stop

-    minikube stop      # If you used Minikube vagrant destroy -f # If you used Vagrant
+    # If you used vagrant
+    # Navigate to the '/vagrant' folder
+    vagrant destroy -f
     ```